-The final study can be found in Board of Supervisors File No. 06/5 29 and is incorporated by reference herein.
+The final study can be found in Board of Supervisors File No. and is incorporated by reference herein.
 The Board of Supervisors has reviewed the study and staff analysis and report of the study and, on that basis finds that the study supports the current inclusionary housing requirements.
 Specifically, the Board finds that this study: identifies the purpose of the fee to mitigate impacts on the demand for affordable housing in the City; identifies the use to which the fee is to be put as being to increase the City's affordable housing supply; and establishes a reasonable relationship between the use of the fee for affordable housing and the need for affordable housing and the construction of new market rate housing.
 Moreover, the Board finds that the current inclusionary requirements are less than the cost of mitigation and do not include the costs of remedying any existing deficiences.
+The Board also finds that the study establishes that the current inclusionary requirements do not duplicate other city requirements or fees.

-The Board also finds that the study establishes that the current inclusionary requirements do part of the City's overall strategy for providing affordable housing.
-The City will spend over the Mayor's Office of Housing and San Francisco Redevelopment Agency, but not including most, only \$22 million of those monies will come from contributions from private developers through this Inclusionary Program or other similar programs.
-The City expects to spend over
+14. The Board of Supervisors recognizes that this Inclusionary Housing Program is only one part of the City's overall strategy for providing affordable housing.
+The City will spend over \$154 million in capital funds on affordable housing in 2006-07 of combined expenditures by the Mayor's Office of Housing and San Francisco Redevelopment Agency, but not including expenditures by the Department of Public Health or the Human Services Agency.
+At the very most, only \$22 million of those monies will come from contributions from private developers through this Inclusionary Program or other similar programs.
+The City expects to spend over \$78 million on affordable housing in 2007-08 and, the current expectation is that only \$2.5 million of those monies will come from contributions from private developers through this Inclusionary Program or other similar programs.